 The US has had quite a few successful years when it comes to unemployment rates.
 They have been dropping in most states, and many sectors have recorded a healthy demand for new positions.
 Moreover, the latest labor statistics show that wages have also been on the rise.

 However, there are certain unexpected and worrying figures.
 For example, there aren’t as many gig workers as experts believe.
 Average workweek hours seem to be constantly dropping.
-The demand for tech jobs in tech companies is falling, too.
+The demand for tech jobs in tech companies is falling and the number of jobs lost to automation is rising.
 Perhaps somewhat surprisingly, the highest in-demand job is personal care aide.

 The thing is: